IntelLabs/hec-p-isa-tools/kerngen/README.md

 # Input high language

-Context defines the global properties `(scheme, poly_order, max_rns)` of the input script.

-Data defines symbols to be used and their attribute(s) (`num_parts`) where `num_parts` is the number of polynomials that comprise the data variable.
+There are several kinds of commands.
+Keywords that cannot be used for kernel names `CONTEXT`, `DATA`, `IMMEDIATE`.
 All other commands are assumed to be operations.
+All ops are case insensitive, but the convention we use the operations capitalized.
 These are defined in the [manifest.json](./pisa_generators/manifest.json) file.
-Documentation on each command can be found in [COMMANDS.md]().
 ```
 CONTEXT BGV 8192 4
 DATA a 2